nobuenhombre/go-crypto-gost/README.md

 ## ENG
 **GO CRYPTO GOST** - Component Library
-Designed to create a digital signature using cryptographic algorithms GOST 34.10
+Designed to create a digital signature in PEM container using cryptographic algorithms GOST 34.10

 Based on a full fork of the library
 1. https://git.cypherpunks.ru/gogost.git